 You can be granted child home care allowance or private day care allowance if the child is not in municipal day care.
 Flexible or partial care allowance can be granted if your working hours are 30 hours per week, maximum, and the other entitlement criteria for the benefit are met.

 Child care allowances are not paid for periods shorter than one month.
 The allowance period does not have to start from the beginning of the month.
-The minimum allowance period includes the periods of child care allowances of both parents and the total duration of the family’s all different child care allowances that continue without interruption.
+The minimum allowance period includes the periods of child care allowances of both parents.

 Child care leave for working parents